Franco-Provençal

-Franco-Provençal (also Francoprovençal, Patois or Arpitan) is a Gallo-Romance language that originated and is spoken in eastern France, western Switzerland, and northwestern Italy.
+Franco-Provençal or Francoprovençal, also known as Arpitan or Patois (endonyms include arpetan and patouès), is a Gallo-Romance language that originated and is spoken in eastern France, western Switzerland, and northwestern Italy; since the 13th century a Franco-Provençal language island in southern Italy has survived too.

 Franco-Provençal has several distinct dialects and is separate from but closely related to neighbouring Romance dialects (the langues d'oïl and the langues d'oc, in France, as well as Rhaeto-Romance in Switzerland and Italy).
 (Note: For details on the question of linguistic classification see Gallo-Romance, Gallo-Italic, Questione Ladina.)

 Even with all its distinct dialects counted together, the number of Franco-Provençal speakers has been declining significantly and steadily.
 According to UNESCO, Franco-Provençal was already in 1995 a "potentially endangered language" in Italy and an "endangered language" in Switzerland and France.
 Ethnologue classifies it as "nearly extinct".

 The designation Franco-Provençal (Franco-Provençal: francoprovençâl; francoprovençal; francoprovenzale) dates to the 19th century.
 In the late 20th century, it was proposed that the language be referred to under the neologism Arpitan (Franco-Provençal: arpetan; arpitano), and its areal as Arpitania.
 The use of both neologisms remains very limited, with most academics using the traditional form (often written without the hyphen: Francoprovençal), while language speakers refer to it almost exclusively as patois or under the names of its distinct dialects (Savoyard, Lyonnais, Gaga in Saint-Étienne, etc.).

-Formerly spoken throughout the Duchy of Savoy, Franco-Provençal is nowadays (as of 2016) spoken mainly in the Aosta Valley as a native language by all age ranges.
+Formerly spoken throughout the Duchy of Savoy, Franco-Provençal is nowadays spoken mainly in the Aosta Valley as a native language by all age ranges.
 All remaining areas of the Franco-Provençal language region show practice limited to higher age ranges, except for Evolène and other rural areas of French-speaking Switzerland.
 It is also spoken in the Alpine valleys around Turin and in two isolated towns (Faeto and Celle di San Vito) in Apulia.

 In France, it is one of the three Gallo-Romance language families of the country (alongside the langues d'oïl and the langues d'oc).
 Though it is a regional language of France, its use in the country is marginal.
 Still, organizations are attempting to preserve it through cultural events, education, scholarly research, and publishing.

 Classification

 Although the name Franco-Provençal suggests it is a bridge dialect between French and the Provençal dialect of Occitan, it is a separate Gallo-Romance language that transitions into the Oïl languages Burgundian and Frainc-Comtou to the northwest, into Romansh to the east, into the Gallo-Italic Piemontese to the southeast, and finally into the Vivaro-Alpine dialect of Occitan to the southwest.

-The philological classification for Franco-Provençal published by the Linguasphere Observatory (Dalby, 1999/2000, p.
-402) follows:
+The philological classification for Franco-Provençal published by the Linguasphere Observatory follows: